jrslwlkn/sandow/README.md

 # Sandow Dumbbell System Fitness App

 Web-based tracker of progress and a calculator of reps on a given day.
+[Live version is available](https://jrslwlkn.github.io/sandow).

 ## Usage